 For those working on law and policy in Asia, please go to the Centre for Asian Legal Studies Visiting Scholar Program for information about application procedures, administrative fees, and application deadlines.

 The Allard School of Law welcomes invited, self-funded visiting faculty and visiting scholars.
-These visiting appointments are generally between one and six months.
+These visiting appointments are generally six months long.
 On occasion, shorter visits are possible, but without the same level of support (such as office space and library borrowing privileges).

 Visitors in this category provide a valuable opportunity for the exchange of ideas and research and the creation of new and ongoing national and international research collaborations.
 Invited visitors are admitted into this program only where there is a Faculty Sponsor from the Allard School of Law who supports the application.